0xicl33n/obsidian/README.md

 3) Run

 ## How to contribute
-- Git clone and make a pull request :)
+- Git clone and make a pull request

-Made with ❤️ in California